awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

    ubuntu:~$ tar -xzf ixgbevf-4.3.3.tar.gz
    ```

-1. Move the `ixgbevf` package to the `/usr/src/` directory so that dkms can find it and build it for each kernel update\.
+1. <a name="enhanced-networking-dkms-start-step"></a>Move the `ixgbevf` package to the `/usr/src/` directory so that dkms can find it and build it for each kernel update\.

    ```
    ubuntu:~$ sudo mv ixgbevf-4.3.3 /usr/src/